yfaway/openhab-rules/README.md

 # Current Functionalities
 ## Alerts (email)
 * When garage door remains open after a period of time.
-* When the security system is in alarmed.
+* When the security system is in alarm.
 * When the security system can't be armed programatically (e.g. a door is open).
-* When a zone is tripped while 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
+* When a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
 * When the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).
 * When temperature or humidity value is outside the allowed ranges.